top of page

 1) Practice

 Daily practice is crucial.
-I have never noticed one of my students losing value because they had an online lesson.
-What I have noticed, after teaching privately for over 20 years including literally thousands of online lessons, is that the students who miss the most value for their lessons don't have a high quality instrument and/or don't practice enough.
+I have never noticed one of my students losing value from a private lesson because it was held online.
+What I have noticed, after teaching privately for over 20 years, including providing literally thousands of online lessons, is that the students who miss the most value in lessons don't practice consistently, don't setup for their online lessons in the ways I suggest, don't take consistent lessons, don't have a high quality acoustic instrument, or habitually don't practice in the specific way I outline during weekly lessons.

 2) Setup The Lesson Area